Compositional Quantum Field Theory: An axiomatic presentation: Introduction

-Models for QFT satisfying some of the above observations abound in the mathematical literature.
-Sheaf-theoretical models such as Algebraic Quantum Field Theory (AQFT), describe observables compositionally, but usually assume a fixed space of states, or no explicit compositional descriptions of state spaces is provided.
-Topological Quantum Field Theory (TQFT) on the other hand provides compositional models of state spaces and amplitudes, but assumes an in-out structure on spacetime regions, which makes the theory essentially finite-dimensional.
 In this paper we focus on General Boundary Quantum Field Theory (GBQFT), developed by the first author in the framework of the General Boundary Formulation of Quantum Theory (GBF) \cite{Oe:boundary,Oe:gbqft,Oe:holomorphic,Oe:freefermi,Oe:feynobs,CoOe:locgenvac}.
-GBQFT is a model for QFT, extending ideas of extended TQFT but implementing ideas of locality closer to sheaf-theoretical models such as factorization homology.
-One can think of GBQFT as a minimal incarnation of the ideas of compositionality and locality described above, having quantum Yang-Mills theory in dimension 2 as an example.
+GBQFT is a model for QFT, inspired by ideas of extended TQFT but implementing a notion of locality closer to sheaf-theoretical models such as factorization homology.
+One can think of GBQFT as a minimal incarnation of the ideas of compositionality and locality described above, having simple versions of realistic QFTs as examples.
 This is the first installment of a series papers, whose main goal is to provide a precise categorical interpretation of the GBQFT axioms and related theories.